professor-forward/lab01_TeamA-/README.md

 **AdministratorScreen** - After LogIn using hardcoded Admin credentials, opens AdministratorScreen, here admin can just to manage users or manage services services<br>
 **Service** - This is the service class that is used to instantiate objects of type Service.
-A service has a name and pay<br>
+A service has a name, pay, and role<br>
 **ServiceScreen** - If admin clicks on manage services button, he is taken to a screen where he can add/edit services and view all services<br>
 **ManageServices** - If admin clicks on view all services button, he is taken to a new activity that has a listview where he can currently see the name of all services.
 If he clicks on a service, a new activity, ManageServicesPopUp, is pushed onto the stack<br>
-**ManageServicesPopUp** - After clicking on a service, admin can see the services name and pay, here he can choose to delete the service.
+**ManageServicesPopUp** - After clicking on a service, admin can see the services name, pay and role here he can choose to delete the service.
 If he does, the information is sent back and is returned through the intent and is sent back to the ManagaeServices activity, and the listview will be updated<br>
 ### Classes, Not related to Dev 2
 **ManageUsers** - if admin clicks on view all users button, he is taken to a new activity that has a listview where he can currently see all the users.
 If he clicks on a user, a new activity, ManageUsersPopUp, is pushed onto the stack<br>